 The corporate loans in which the Fund invests are subject to the risk of loss of principal and income.
 Although borrowers frequently provide collateral to secure repayment of these obligations they do not always do so.
 If they do provide collateral, the value of the collateral may not completely cover the borrower's obligations at the time of a default.
 If a borrower files for protection from its creditors under the U.S. bankruptcy laws, these laws may limit the Fund's rights to its collateral.
-In addition, the value of collateral may not recover its principal, may experience a long delay in recovering its investment and may not receive interest during the delay.
+In addition, the value of collateral may erode during a bankruptcy case.
+In the event of a bankruptcy, the holder of a corporate loan may not recover its principal, may experience a long delay in recovering its investment and may not receive interest during the delay.

-Counterparty Risk - The counterparty to an over-the-counter ("OTC") derivatives contract or a borrower of the Fund's securities may be unable or unwilling to make timely principal, interest or settlement payments, or otherwise to honor its obligations.
+■ Counterparty Risk - The counterparty to an over-the-counter derivatives contract or a borrower of the Fund's securities may be unable or unwilling to make timely principal, interest or settlement payments, or otherwise to honor its obligations.
 Any such failure to honor its obligations may cause significant losses to the Fund.

-- Covered Call Risk The Fund intends to invest in covered call options and structured notes that provide exposure to covered call options.
+Covered Call Risk - The Fund intends to invest in structured notes that provide exposure to covered call options.
 Covered call risk is the risk that the issuer of the call option will forgo any profit from increases in the market value of the underlying security covering the call option above the sum of the premium and the strike price of the call but retain the risk of loss if the underlying security declines in value.
 The Fund will have no control over the exercise of the option by the option holder and may lose the benefit from any capital appreciation on the underlying security.
-A number of factors may influence the option holder's decision to exercise the option, including the value of the underlying security, price volatility, dividend yield and interest rates.
-To the extent that these factors increase the value of the call option, the option holder is more likely to exercise the option, which may negatively affect the Fund. - Debt Securities Risk Debt securities, such as bonds, involve interest rate risk, credit risk, extension risk, and prepayment risk, among other things.
+A number of factors may influence the option holder's decision to exercise the option, including the value of the underlying security, dividend yield and interest rates.
+To the extent that these factors increase the value of the call option, the option holder is more likely to exercise the option, which may negatively affect the Fund.

+Debt Securities Risk - Debt securities, such as bonds, involve risks, such as credit risk, interest rate risk, extension risk, and prepayment risk, each of which are described in further detail below: